 Online Gaming in New Zealand

 It is illegal for anyone to operate remote interactive gambling from within New Zealand other than racing and sports events provided by the TAB (a state-run gambling operator); remote gambling conducted by the New Zealand Lotteries Commission (NZLC); and sales promotions that are lotteries.
-Fines of up to NZD 50,000 for organizations and NZD 10,000 for individuals can be imposed for participating in unauthorized remote gambling.
+Fines of up to NZD 50,000 for organizations and NZD 10,000 for individuals can be imposed for participating in unauthorized remote gambling

 In June 2010, the New Zealand courts declared that playing poker is a game requiring skill and dismissed charges brought against .net poker site domains that were thought to be violating New Zealand's Gambling Act of 2003.
 The courts ruled that .net websites are not gambling sites and are not related to their .com partner sites.
 It also ruled that .net advertisements are not promotions for gambling operators and that poker tournaments are not gambling but a form of competition.
 The verdict for the .net sites such as PokerStars.net and the Asia Pacific Poker Tour was based on the fact that they were not specifically promoting online gambling.

 In April 2015, the government announced it was going to clamp down on online overseas betting by punters who were sidestepping the TAB's domestic monopoly.
+That policy direction culminated in 2025 amendments to the Racing Industry Act 2020 that make TAB NZ the sole legal operator of online sports and racing betting and empower regulators to require offshore bookmakers to geo-block New Zealand customers.

 New Zealander Online Gaming News

-April's Top New Zealand Sites
+May's Top New Zealand Sites

 Rank